-This (downloadable template http://ejournal2.undip.ac.id/download/author_gui delines_bcrec_2019.doc) is designed to assist Author in preparing manuscript; it is an exact representation of the format expected by the editor.
+This (downloadable template at: http://ejournal2.undip.ac.id/download/author_gui delines_bcrec_2019.doc) is designed to assist Author in preparing manuscript; it is an exact representation of the format expected by the editor.
 To use this template, please just Save As this MS Word file to your document, then copy and paste your document text here.
-To copy and paste the text into this template document, please "Special"Paste" use and "Unformated Text".
+To copy and paste the text into this template document, "Special Paste" choose please use and "Unformated Text".
 Otherwise, please use Style Format in this MS Word file.